-The Convertible Notes have a principal amount of \$4,242,515 and bear annual interest of 8%.
+On October 17, 2019, the Company closed funding on Convertible Notes totaling principal amount of \$385,000 which bear annual interest of 8%.
 Both the principal amount of and the interest are payable on a payment-in-kind basis in shares of Common Stock of the Company (the "Common Stock").
 They are due and payable (in Common Stock) on the earlier of (a) mandatory and automatic conversion of the Convertible Notes into a financing that yields gross proceeds of at least \$10,000,000 (a "Qualified Financing") or (b) on the one-year anniversary of the Convertible Notes (the "Maturity Date").
 Investors will be required to convert their Convertible Notes into Common Stock in any Qualified Financing at a conversion price per share equal to the lower of (i) \$1.00 per share or (ii) a 25% discount to the price per share paid by investors in the Qualified Financing.
-If the Convertible Notes have not been paid or converted prior to the Maturity Date, the outstanding principal amount of the Convertible Notes will be automatically converted into shares of Common Stock at the lesser of (a) \$1.00 per share or (b) any adjusted price resulting from the application of a "most favored nations" provision, which requires the issuance of additional shares of Common Stock to investors if the Company issues certain securities at less than the then-current conversion price.
+If the Convertible Notes have not been paid or converted prior to the Maturity Date, the outstanding principal amount of the Convertible Notes will be automatically converted into shares of Common Stock at the lesser of (a) \$1.00 per share or (b) any adjusted price resulting from the application of a "most favored nations" provision, which requires the issuance of additional shares of Common Stock to investors if we issue certain securities at less than the then-current conversion price.